jaydeep4321/FoodHub/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

-Feel free to explore and enhance the Foodie project.
+Feel free to explore and enhance the FoodHub project.
 We hope you find it useful and enjoy working with it!
 If you have any questions or issues, please don't hesitate to reach out.